mdx-js/mdx/packages/mdx/readme.md

 7. transform through recma (JS ecosystem)
 8. serialize esast as JavaScript

-The *input* is MDX (serialized markdown with embedded JSX, ESM, and expressions).
+The *input* is MDX.
+That’s serialized markdown with embedded JSX, ESM, and expressions.
+In the case of JSX,
+the tags are *intertwined* with markdown.
 The markdown is parsed with [`micromark/micromark`][micromark] and the embedded JS with one of its extensions [`micromark/micromark-extension-mdxjs`][micromark-extension-mdxjs] (which in